cristiifrim/SA-MP/README.md

 In 2014, a kid named Cristi was enjoying playing San Andreas Multiplayer.
 Some of past events made him decide to learn how to create his own SA:MP server.

-So, the fourteen years old kid started modifying gamemodes untill the point he mastered the language and started doing his own gamemodes from scratch.
+So, the twelve years old kid started modifying gamemodes up until the point he mastered the language and started creating his own gamemodes from scratch.

-The code is not perfect, but it was his wings to programming and computer science.
+The code is not perfect, but it was his introduction to programming and computer science.

 ---